boz3r/boz3r/README.md

 </p>

 <p align="center">
-    I'm a 17 years old, Who's like to eat chips and nugget.
+    I'm a 17 years old, Who's like to eat a delicious ting.
 </p>

 <p align="center">